-The goal of this article is to explain how Zevenet Subscriptions work and how to configure Zevenet Enterprise Edition subscriptions to maintain updated your Zevenet appliances in a very automatic way.
+The goal of this article is to explain how ZEVENET Subscriptions work and how to configure ZEVENET Enterprise Edition subscriptions to maintain updated ZEVENET appliances in a very automatic way.

-The Zevenet Enterprise Edition appliances requires to have connectivity to two services: certs.zevenet.com and repo.zevenet.com
+The ZEVENET Enterprise Edition appliances require to have connectivity to two services: certs.zevenet.com and repo.zevenet.com

-Zevenet Enterprise Edition connects to https://certs.zevenet.com/ in order to check your Subscription Plan status and once this system confirms the access is granted, then it connects to https://repo.zevenet.com/ in order to check the package updates.
+ZEVENET Enterprise Edition connects to https://certs.zevenet.com/ in order to check your Subscription Plan or Support status and once this system confirms the access is granted, then it connects to https://repo.zevenet.com/ in order to check the package updates.

 For this reason, it’s important to ensure that the Load Balancer is able to reach both remote points.
-If, due to any reason, the connection to the Internet from the load balancer it is not allowed to those sites the load balancer can be configured to add a HTTP and HTTPS proxy.
+If due to any reason, the connection to the Internet from the load balancer it is not allowed to those sites the load balancer can be configured to add an HTTP and HTTPS proxy.
 Ensure to have enabled the following destination rules in your data center:

 For Proxy sysadmins: Allow From the Zevenet IP to https://certs.zevenet.com/* and https://repo.zevenet.com/* (HTTPS protocol)

-Please follow the next steps in order to enable your Subscription Plan in the Zevenet Load Balancer Enterprise Edition appliances.
-Firstly, please ensure you’ve the appliances deployed and activated.
+Please follow the next steps in order to enable your Subscription Plan or Support in the ZEVENET Load Balancer Enterprise Edition appliances.
+Firstly, please ensure you have the appliances deployed and activated.

-1. Connect to your Zevenet appliance and ensure that at least the release Zevenet 5.2.10 is installed:
+1. Connect to your ZEVENET appliance and ensure that at least the release ZEVENET 5.2.11 is installed:

-2. If your Zevenet package is in a previous version please apply the latest release that you received at the moment of the Subscription Plan acquisition.
+2. If your ZEVENET package is in a previous version please apply the latest release that you received at the moment of the Subscription Plan or Support acquisition.

 3. If required, configure the proxy when a direct connection to the Internet is not allowed.
 Edit the global.conf file and configure the $http_proxy and $https_proxy variables as follows.